 Key Stage Two experience the journeys of explorers like Sir Ranulph Fiennes, Ed Stafford, Nancy Wake and Amelia Earhart.
 Lessons transport the children to a snowy mountain or dangerous ravine.
 Each mission is carefully designed to apply the character traits of the RESPECT curriculum (Resilience, Empathy, Self-Awareness, Positivity, Excellence, Communication and Teamwork).

 Throughout a child’s school career we track and record their personal achievements in the 7 areas of our values (Resilience, Empathy, Self-Awareness, Positivity, Excellence, Communication and Teamwork).
 Self-assessment and peer-assessment is crucial to promote a clear understanding of the character traits, their meaning and how personal improvements can be made.
 It is this enhanced self-awareness and understanding of others that is embraced and enhances emotional intelligence.
 Children have the opportunity to reflect upon their learning, referencing back to their ‘Mission Brief’, making personal judgements on the character traits they have displayed, what improvements they could make next time and how they felt during their learning.
 Personal records are documented in ‘Top Secret Mission Books’.

 The ethos of the RESPECT curriculum is not limited to the classroom; instead it permeates throughout all academies within the Wise Owl Trust.
 Staff even have their own ‘Top Secret Mission Books’ and are encouraged to self-reflect.
-Participation in missions is a must for all staff and teambuilding sessions are on the calendar each year!
+Participation in missions is a must for all staff and team building sessions are on the calendar each year!
 Some would say that the children are better problem solvers than the adults!
 Parents are also encouraged to become involved in their children’s learning and a bespoke programme has been written to support our parents also.